 Emily Benetto just wants to be an artist.
-But the luxury of being an artist in the modern world is not something everyone can afford.
+But the luxury of being an artist is not something everyone can afford.
 So, if Emily cannot afford to become something that she has always dreamt of becoming, then what will she become?
 Her decision to choose art may have been influenced by her passion during her teenage years, which may have persuaded her to enroll herself in a prestigious college.
-She took out some student loans to pay the fees and was willing to take the risk for the sake of arts.
+She took out some student loans to pay the fees and was willing to take the risk.
 But then a tragedy took place because of which Emily was not able to finish college.
 She is a passionate painter, but without a degree, she fails to get a job as an artist.
 That is the irony of her life.
 John Patton Ford’s film “Emily the Criminal” thematically explores these ironies through the story of its protagonist.
 The narrative also portrays the various hardships, rejections, and feelings of discontent that push an artist off the edge and force them to do things in life that may not be morally correct but eventually become necessary for survival.
-So, without any further ado, let’s examine the point of transformation in Emily’s life that turned her into a criminal from a struggling artist.
+So, without any further ado, let’s examine the point of transformation in Emily’s life that turned her into a criminal.

 ‘Emily the Criminal’ Plot Summary: What Is The Film About?